storesafe/cordova-sqlite-storage/README.md

 ### Quick test

-Make a change like this to index.html to run a small test program to verify the installation is OK:
+Make a change like this to index.html (or use the sample code) verify proper installation:

     --- index.html.old	2012-08-04 14:40:07.000000000 +0200
     +++ assets/www/index.html	2012-08-04 14:36:05.000000000 +0200